Real-space spectral simulation of quantum spin models: Application to generalized Kitaev models: Introduction

-The most efficient numerical schemes amenable to large-scale computations share a key feature: they aim at reconstructing expectation values of quantum observables without having to fully diagonalize the Hamiltonian.
-The resulting computational cost depends crucially on how the expectation values of the observables are evaluated.
-Here, two relevant aspects are at play.
-The first has to do with how the corresponding operators are reconstructed.
-The second relates to the process by which one obtains the expectation value.
-Usually this process is a stochastic one, unless there is prior knowledge about some of the system's features, in which case a variational approach can be viable \cite{hu_variational_2016,ghorbani_variational_2016,wang_multinode_2020}.

 In principle, QMC methods can be used to probe large systems in any number of dimensions, while remaining numerically exact \cite{nasu_vaporization_2014, nasu_thermal_2015}.
-However, they are plagued by the sign problem \cite{troyer_computational_2005}.
+However, they often encounter the so-called sign problem \cite{troyer_computational_2005, sato_quantum_2021}.
 This is a situation where the variance of the estimators of quantities of interest increases exponentially due to quantum statistics.
-The severity of the problem depends on the nature of the correlations in the model.
-Generally, the sign problem tends to be more acute in frustrated systems, hampering the use of QMC to extract quantities of interest, such as correlation functions.
-The sign problem and the limited range of models that QMC is able to access emphasize the need for a general purpose method that can be used more broadly as an alternative to ED and QMC.
+The severity of the problem depends on the computational basis used to tackle the specific model \cite{nakamura_vanishing_1998,honecker_thermodynamic_2016,alet_sign-problem-free_2016,li_sign-problem-free_2019,levy_mitigating_2021,huang_sign-free_2022,weber_quantum_2022}.
+Generally, the sign problem tends to be more acute in frustrated systems \cite{hen_resolution_2019,brito_edge_2022}, hampering the use of QMC to extract quantities of interest, such as correlation functions.
+The sign problem and the limited range of models that QMC is able to access emphasize the need for a general purpose method that can be used more broadly as an alternative to Lanczos ED and QMC.